edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 Two command line options (-o for overwrite and -r for registry) are not overridable by environmental variables.

-NOTES:
-- For backwards compatibility, there is an edgex_registry environment variable that will override the  --configProvider / -cp and --registry / -r command line options.
-- Use of the --overwrite command line option should be used sparingly and with expert knowledge of EdgeX; in particular knowledge of how it operates and where/how it gets its configuration on restarts, etc.  Ordinarily, --overwrite is provided as a means to support development needs.
+NOTES: Use of the --overwrite command line option should be used sparingly and with expert knowledge of EdgeX; in particular knowledge of how it operates and where/how it gets its configuration on restarts, etc.  Ordinarily, --overwrite is provided as a means to support development needs.
 Use of --overwrite permanently in production enviroments is highly discouraged.

 ### Configuration Initialization
 Each service has (or shall have if not providing it already) a local configuration file.
 The service may use the local configuration file on initialization of the service (aka bootstrap of the service) depending on command line options and environmental variables (see below) provided at startup.